 - Global divisions for Converse and brand licensing

 Global Corporate Leadership.
 Nike’s organizational structure has global corporate leadership, which involves corporate managers.
 The managers have offices in the company’s headquarters in Oregon, USA.
-They decide for the global organizational structure of Nike.
+They decide for the global corporate structure of Nike.
 For example, the Global Sports Marketing group releases new athletic shoe marketing campaigns for worldwide marketing.
 Through this feature of Nike’s organizational structure, decisions are easily implemented throughout the company.
 The following are the main global leadership groups headed by a President, Executive Vice President, or Chief Officer:

 - Office of the President & CEO, Nike, Inc.